sickrov/sickrov.github.io/README.md

 ## PART 1 - ARCHITECTURE

 ### What does Kubernetes do?
-* Allows to run container/s in a container engine.
+* Allows running container/s in a container engine.
 * Schedule allows containers mission efficient.
 * Keep containers alive.
 * Allows container communications.